LayoutXML/AppListManager/README.md

 #### "allListener"

-`allListener` receives 2 parameters - `List<AppData> appDataList`, which is a new list of all installed apps, and `Integer filterFlags`, which informs what filters had been used when generating a list.
+`allListener` receives 3 parameters - `List<AppData> appDataList`, which is a new list of all installed apps, `Integer filterFlags`, which informs what filters had been used when generating a list, and `Boolean match`, which informs whether apps in the list have flags or do not (read more in "Invoking Listeners" section).
 This is useful when you store multiple lists of different apps.
 When no filter was used, `filterFlags` is `null`.
 More about filters and flags in "Flags" section.

 1. If you have decided to implement listeners to your class, override `allListener` method like this:
 ```
 Override
-public void allListener(List<AppData> appDataList, Integer filterFlags) {
+public void allListener(List<AppData> appDataList, Integer filterFlags, Boolean match) {
     //Your code replacing main List<AppData> with a new one.
 Notify adapters about dataset changing etc...
 }
 ```